Sotskin/rl_exercise/README.md

 - Be sure to have sufficient print statements to show the agent's learning progress
 - Test your implementation using `main.py` and you should aim to reach 100% success within 1000 episodes (keep in mind, even with a correct implementation, you may need to spend some time finding the correct hyperparameters, such as learning rate, network size, epsilon-greedy ratio)
+- Add a one page write-up to your GitHub repo explaining the progress you made, what you learned, and how you learned
 - Send an email with a GitHub invitation, or link, to your cloned repo to both Chien-Chin and Conrad
 - (Optional) If you finish this, see additional resources below to try to improve your agent and/or use it in harder environments